fvtrx/fvtrx/README.md

 # 👋 Hi, I'm Abdullah Fitri!

 ## 🚀 About Me
-I am currently working as a full-time software engineer which specializing in Front-End development at Decube.
+I am currently working as a full-time software engineer which specializing in Front-End development at [@DecubeIO](https://github.com/DecubeIO).

 I started my career as a software engineer (mobile developer) starting in Sept 2019.
 As of today, I have already passed my 4th year working as a front-end/mobile developer.
 Also, a part time vocal/percussionist coach during leisure time.